Substance Abuse Treatment for Veterans in Austin, TX

 Trauma and PTSD

 Many veterans have experienced traumatic events during their service, leading to post-traumatic stress disorder (PTSD).
-Substance use can be a way to cope with these unresolved traumas.
+Substance use can become a coping mechanism for these unresolved traumas, creating a cycle of dependency that requires specialized substance abuse treatment.

 02